Admissions & Records

 Fast Facts for Credit Students

-Applying Applying creates/activates your student record in the college database.
-It allows you to enroll in classes and receive a grade (credit) for your classes.
-Students who do not wish to receive a grade or college credit may choose a noncredit option later, but still must apply and enroll.
+Applying creates and activates your student record.
+It allows you to register for classes and receive a grade (credit).
+Students who do not wish to receive credit may choose a noncredit option later, but still must apply and enroll.

 Credit Class Schedule The credit class schedule is the document listing the classes to be offered in a specific semester.
 It is printed three times per year – fall, spring, and summer.
 It is available in two formats: as a PDF file and as a searchable online database.